Samford University, Cumberland School of Law

 Veterans Legal Assistance Clinic

 The Cumberland Veterans Legal Assistance Clinic (C-VETS) provides free legal assistance to veterans and their families in the state of Alabama.
-The clinic is supervised by Judge John L. Carroll, former federal judge and U.S. Marine Corps veteran.
+The clinic was established by Judge John L. Carroll, J.D.
+'74, former federal judge and U.S. Marine Corps veteran.

 At its core, C-VETS is a classic legal problem-solving clinic.
 A legal problem is presented, possible solutions are discussed and then the director and the students decide on a course of action.
 Students may contact someone on the veteran’s behalf, write a letter, refer the matter to another legal assistance program or outside attorney or be involved in the representation of the veteran because the clinic has decided to take the veteran’s case.